 The BSS color is an identifier of the BSS and is used to assist a receiving STA in identifying the BSS from which a PPDU originates so that the STA can use the channel access rules as described in 27.9 (Spatial reuse operation) or reduce power consumption as described in 27.14.1 (Intra-PPDU power save for non-AP HE STAs) or update the NAV as described in 27.2.4 (Updating two NAVs).

-An HE STA transmitting an HE Operation element or a BSS Color Change Announcement element except when the HE STA is a non-AP STA associated with an HE AP [#15107]shall select a value in the range 1 to 63 to include in either the BSS Color subfield of the HE Operation element or the New BSS Color subfield of the BSS Color Change Announcement element respectively that it transmits.
+An HE STA transmitting an HE Operation element or a BSS Color Change Announcement element [#15107]shall select a value in the range 1 to 63 to include in either the BSS Color subfield of the HE Operation element or the New BSS Color subfield of the BSS Color Change Announcement element respectively that it transmits.
 The HE STA shall maintain that single value of the BSS Color subfield for the lifetime of the BSS or until the BSS color changes as described in 27.16.2.1 (Selecting and advertising a new BSS color).
 A non-AP HE STA associated with an HE AP that is transmitting an HE PPDU in a direct path to a TDLS peer STA shall set the BSS Color subfield of the HE Operation element it transmits to the peer STA to the value indicated in the BSS Color subfield of the HE Operation element received from the HE AP.

-An HE STA that transmitted an HE Operation element shall set the TXVECTOR parameter BSS_COLOR of an HE SU PPDU, HE ER SU PPDU or DL HE MU PPDU to the value indicated in the BSS Color subfield of its HE Operation element, except when the HE STA transmits an HE (ER) SU PPDU for which one or more of the intended recipient STAs is not a member of the transmitting STA's HE BSS.
-In this case, the HE STA shall set the TXVECTOR parameter BSS_COLOR of the HE (ER) SU PPDU to 0.[#16769]
+An HE STA that transmitted an HE Operation element shall set the TXVECTOR parameter BSS_COLOR of an HE SU PPDU, HE ER SU PPDU or DL HE MU PPDU to the value indicated in the BSS Color subfield of its HE Operation element, except when the HE STA transmits an HE SU PPDU or HE ER SU PPDU for which one or more of the intended recipient STAs is not a member of the transmitting STA's HE BSS.
+In this case, the HE STA shall set the TXVECTOR parameter BSS_COLOR of the HE SU PPDU or HE ER SU PPDU to 0.[#16769]

 A non-AP HE STA that transmits an HE SU PPDU or HE ER SU PPDU to a STA that is not a member of the transmitting STA's HE BSS, shall set the TXVECTOR parameter BSS_COLOR to 0.

-[#17122]The active BSS color is used to set the TXVECTOR parameter BSS_COLOR and is one of the following values:
+[#17122]The active BSS color is one of the following:

 The value of the BSS Color field in the most recently received HE Operation element when an HE STA receives an HE Operation element from a peer HE STA.

-The value of the New BSS Color field in the most recently received BSS Color Change Announcement element (see 27.16.2.1 (Selecting and advertising a new BSS color)) when an HE STA receives a BSS Color Change Announcement element from a peer HE STA and the BSS color change TBTT has passed.
+The value of the New BSS Color field in the most recently received BSS Color Change Announcement element when an HE STA receives a BSS Color Change Announcement element from a peer HE STA and the BSS color change TBTT has passed (see 27.16.2.1 (Selecting and advertising a new BSS color)).

 An HE STA shall set the TXVECTOR parameter BSS_COLOR for an HE SU PPDU, HE ER SU PPDU or UL HE MU PPDU that is addressed to a peer STA to the active BSS color value, if the HE STA has established any of the following: